Melody-Creator/shuttlecraft/README.md

 1. First, make sure the URL of your Glitch project is the one you like.
 You can change it in the "Settings" menu.
 2. Then, configure the options [as described above](#config) using the .env editor.
-3. Finally, create and login to the dashboard at `https://yourdomain.glitch.me/private`.
+3. Finally, create and login to the dashboard at `https://{yourdomain}.glitch.me/private`.
-4. It is very important that the domain you add while creating you user is `https://{yourdomain}.glitch.me`.
+4. It is very important that the domain you add while creating you user is `https://{yourdomain}.glitch.me` and matches exactly with the one in .env file.
 If not this will break things!
 5. Done!

 ### Advanced: Docker